tirtharajdash/GASOM/README.md

 GASOM: Genetic Algorithm assisted Architecture Learning in Self Organizing Maps

 ## Article detail:
-The article has been accepted (published) in the Proceedings of the 24th International Conference on Neural Information Processing, held in Guangzhou, China, November 14–18, 2017. (http://www.iconip2017.org/)
+The article has been accepted (to appear, or published) in the Proceedings of the 24th International Conference on Neural Information Processing, held in Guangzhou, China, November 14–18, 2017. (http://www.iconip2017.org/)

 ## Citation request:
 Will be updated soon.

 ## Language:
-Written in Python.
-The code has been parallelized for its GA implementation.
+The GASOM software is written in Python.
+The GA implementation of the software is parallelized for efficiency.

 ## Dependencies: